 Singapore has a worldwide reputation in terms of high standard education, research opportunities and innovative teaching and learning.

 According to a UNESCO report, more than 50,000 international students arrive in Singapore each year and it was rated the 6th best student city in the world by QS World University Rankings.
 Due to a melting-pot society, international students don’t have any problem with adjusting to the bustling Singapore.
-Here are other good reasons that make this city a place worth considering for a degree abroad:1.
-English is the official language used in all educational institutions
+Here are other good reasons that make this city a place worth considering for a degree abroad:

 English is the main language of instruction used in all universities from Singapore, so this won’t limit your study options; you can choose any degree that is provided by the university.
 The only condition is that you deliver proof of your English language proficiency, usually an internationally recognised test.